l0uisgrange/ada-2025-project/README.md

 - How do marquee sports events (e.g., Super Bowl, NBA Finals) reshape activity and rivalry dynamics between team camps?
 - Are stress-test effects (before vs during vs after events) comparable to politics, and which features drive these changes?

-## 📊 Additional Datasets (TO CHECK !!!)
+## 📊 Additional Datasets

-For our project, we searched online a few datasets that would allow us to create more interesting statistics
+For our project, we searched online a few datasets that would allow us to create more interesting statistics, but after the EDA we finally decided that the following was enough.

 - Embedding vectors of subreddits (communities on Reddit) [source](https://snap.stanford.edu/data/web-RedditEmbeddings.html)

-As we had a lot of datasets, we used [Kaggle](https://www.kaggle.com/datasets/fejwiehf3928uhcwa/ada-2025-project-bald) so it's easier for everyone to install automatically.
-It was not possible to put it on GitHub as some datasets were huge (> 200MB).
+For practical reasons, we used [Kaggle](https://www.kaggle.com/datasets/fejwiehf3928uhcwa/ada-2025-project-bald) so it's easier for everyone to install the datasets automatically.
+It was not possible to put it on GitHub as the datasets were huge (> 200MB).

 ## 🏗️ Methods